-: Identifying a Recovery Plan & Other Library Plans ave-clear-knowledge-of-the-library's-current-emergency-preparedness, business- is communication plans.
-Referring to these plans while creating one for the library ul, as this will help guide trustees in creating measurable objectives to ensure the 그 같은 소리는 것이 같은 것이 많이 많이 많이 했다. g-their-library-the-best-possible-way-during-a-state-of-emergencyBecoming-familiar- - 2월 20일 1월 22일 1월 lans-help-to-address-task-authorization-procedures,-public-and-volunteer-safety- y-coverage,-etcInserting-the-library's-current-available-plans-as-appendices-is-a- ure-plans-do-not-overlap-and-support-each-other.¶ 9 0 1 Does-your-libran ··have-a-Recovery-/-Continuity-Plan-that-has-been-activated?¶ 1 ··have-a-Recovery-/-Continuity-Plan-that-has-been-activated?¶ 1 Yes No Unkno wn¶] Yes-No-Unkno vn¶ section-provide-details-that-show-when-the-plan-was-last-updated-and-if-there-are-] Yes No Unkno vn¶ section-provide-details-that-show-when-the-plan-was-last-updated-and-if-there-are- 1 Yes No-Unkno vn¶ section-provide-details-that-show-when-the-plan-was-last-updated-and-if-there-are-
+t-is-impor continuity board-can board-is-su with-the-li procedure Activity 1: Identifying a Recovery Plan & Other Library Plans ¶ tant-to-have-clear-knowledge-of-the-library's-current-emergency-preparedness,-business- , and-crisis-communication-plans.
+Referring-to-these-plans-while-creating-one-for-the-library- be-helpful, as this will-help-guide-trustees in-creating-measurable-objectives to-ensure-the- upporting-their-library-the-best-possible-way-during-a-state-of-emergency.
+Becoming-familiar- brary's-plans-help-to-address-task-authorization-procedures, public-and-volunteer-safety- es, liability-coverage, etcInserting-the-library's-current-available-plans-as-appendices-is-a- ay-to-ensure-plans-do-not-overlap-and-support-each-other. ¶ 9 Does-vo ur-library-have-a-Recovery-/-Continuity-Plan-that-has-been-activated?¶ ur-library-have-a-Recovery-/-Continuity-Plan-that-has-been-activated?¶ Unknown¶ Yes No Yes No Unknown¶ omment-section-provide-details-that-show-when-the-plan-was-last-updated-and-if-there-are- ating-needs-required.¶